florianneukirchen/qgis_scripts/doc/custom_crs.md

 crs = aoi.laea()

-This already sets the project CRS to the newly created CRS.
-To change this behavior, set

-aoi.setproject = False

 It is possible to override certain attributes and to round the values.
 For an Albers projection with standard parallels rounded to 2 digits and longitude centered on 0°:

 aoi.albers(lon_0=0, round_digits=2)

+The default is to set the project CRS to any newly created CRS.
+To change this behavior, set

+aoi.setproject = False

 You can save the CRS that was created last as user CRS to be used in other projects: